Event Horizon (film): Filming

-Filming took place in Pinewood Studios, with visual effects provided by Cinesite and Computer Film Company.
+Visual effects provided by Cinesite and Computer Film Company.
 Using an architectural cam program, Anderson modeled the Event Horizon ship after Notre Dame Cathedral.
-Effects supervisors Richard Yuricich and Neil Corbould kept most visuals in-camera, and moving sets were constructed for the gyrosphere gravity drive and the revolving tunnel.
-For scenes depicting zero gravity, the actors were hung upside down in harnesses and spun around.
-The original script had more zero gravity scenes, but budget constraints had the filmmakers introduce magnetic boots.
+Effects supervisors Yuricich and Neil Corbould kept most visuals in-camera, and moving sets were constructed for the gravity drive gyroscope and the revolving tunnel.
 Because the majority of scenes were filmed in a studio on gothic-inspired sets, Anderson felt the cast experienced a kind of "cabin fever" that better served their performances.
 Joely Richardson called the experience of working on the film "cursed".